 Helping you develop a meditation practice that sustains you as a therapist.

-Are you a Mental Health Professional who would like learn a psychologically sophisticated process of meditation, reflection and recollection while earning continuing education hours in ethics?* Clinical ethical issues are complex involving multiple considerations and stakeholders.
+Are you a Mental Health Professional who would like to learn a psychologically sophisticated process of meditation, reflection, and recollection while earning continuing education hours in ethics?* Clinical ethical issues are complex involving multiple considerations and stakeholders.
 Meditative contemplation can integrate complex considerations and provide self-care that can mitigate impulses to meet personal needs through inappropriate client interactions.

 Learn a thought and emotion friendly approach to meditation that encourages clear discernment and adaptive response in the face of professional challenges.
 Mental Health Professionals report a variety of professional and personal benefits such as; improved self care, enhanced therapeutic presence, increased tolerance of difficult clinical situations and better ability to attune and learn from counter-transference.

 These experiential workshops include didactic material about psychotherapy and Buddhist psychology, sitting meditation, group discussion of ethical issues and exploration of meditative experience.
 Learning is experiential and done within small group interviews.
 Each workshop is tailored to meet the interests and experiences of participants and provides a unique opportunity to honestly talk to peers about your meditative experience and ethical challenges.